The 8 Most Important Sentence Structures in German in 8 Minutes

 Ich steige in die U-bahn ein.
 I get on the underground.

 Er ruftseine Freundin an.
 He calls his girlfriend.

 There you go.
 I split the prefix from the infinitive, conjugated the word stem and popped the prefix right to the very end – you can do it too!
 Try to create two sentences with aufstehen and einkaufen!

 Third, and to complete our basic sentence trilogy, the modal verb appears: müssen, dürfen, können, sollen, wollen, möchten.
-The modal verb usually comes in second position in an affirmative sentence, and requires another verb in infinitive at the very end.
+The modal verb usually comes in the second position in an affirmative sentence and requires another verb in an infinitive at the very end.
 It’s always the same, no surprises.
 Modal verb second position, infinitive at the end.

 Jetzt kannst du die Basis der Deutschen Grammatik verstehen!
 Gut gemacht!

 Now you can understand the basis of German grammar!
 Well done!

 Learn German and realize: Sentences are complex but not complicated